mtgingrass/mtgingrass.github.io/_posts/2018-04-04-udacity-sdc-nanodegree.md

-The truth is, I am antsy for something new and exciting in my career.
+The truth is, I am antsy for something new and exciting.
 I want to be part of teams that create and innovate.
+Wouldn't it be cool to work on self driving cars or those cool Boston Dynamics robots?
+I sure think so...
 The question is, what are my transferable skills?
 What do I bring to the table?
 This is what this blog post is going to be all about, how to bring a unique set of skills to a field you have never been part of, and to use that for your advantage.
+Can I even do this?

 I will start with how I brought unique tools to a field I never thought I would be in.
 Supply Chain Management.
 I studied math, engineering, and computer science in college.
 I learned my way around software and hardware and electronics for years before stumbling into this realm of Supply Chain.